Jung’s Scarab as a Psychotherapeutic Technique

 As I develop Coincidence Studies, I look to the usefulness of coincidences.
 I analyze the role people play in creating their own coincidences.
 While shaping this previously abstract, philosophical topic into a more solid science, its magic is not lost on me.
 In fact, it is that transcendental feeling created by coincidences that started my quest.
 I suppose this is the case to a certain degree in all scientific exploration.

-Jung saw the magic in coincidences, but paid little attention to their potential usefulness.
+Jung saw the magic in coincidences but paid little attention to their potential usefulness.
 He focused mostly on those aspects that transcend the concerns of human ego consciousness.
 He did not examine the role we play in creating our own coincidences.
 Jung wrote of a therapy session in which he used a meaningful coincidence to help a patient change.
-I will summarize Jung’s experience and analyze it (with the help of prominent Jungian scholar Roderick Main), as I begin my exploration of coincidences in this blog.
+I will summarize Jung’s experience and analyze it (with the help of prominent Jungian scholar Roderick Main), as I begin my exploration of coincidences.

 Jung Opens the Window to Coincidence

 A young woman of high education and serious demeanor entered Jung’s office.
 Jung could see that her quest for psychological change was doomed unless he was able to succeed in softening her rationalist shell with “a somewhat more human understanding.”
 He needed the magic of coincidence.